 - Implement monitoring and recordkeeping requirements to demonstrate compliance with the control requirements.

 Click here to view a table showing all revisions addressed on a source by source basis.

 Colorado must revise its state plan to include RACT requirements for VOCs covered by Control Technique Guidelines.
 Source revisions include reciprocating compressors at gas processing plants.

 MIRATECH can help.

-Contact MIRATECH for emission compliance help for gas compression engines.
+Contact MIRATECH for emission compliance help for energy infrastructure engines.